clemenko/longhorn_encrypt/README.md

 ![logo](img/longhorn.jpg)

 Data security is becoming an increasing importance with our customers.
 One of the great features of [Longhorn](https://longhorn.io) is the ability to encrypt the volumes at rest.
 Meaning the data on the nodes are encrypted.
+For added security we will want at least three nodes for high availability.

 From the [docs](https://longhorn.io/docs/1.3.0/advanced-resources/security/volume-encryption/) : *An encrypted volume results in your data being encrypted while in transit as well as at rest, this also means that any backups taken from that volume are also encrypted.*